caceders/KeypointExtractionBenchmark/README.md

         - Rename all "All but x" to "Bad argument x"
         - Rename all indexed things from "x_1" to "x1"
         - When mentioning specific arguments in the error messages use the actual names "x_y_z", not "x y z"
+        - It is not "mock" - find a better name
+        - Check for type in lists within lists?
+        - assert fail messages